cran/rtables/README.md

 ## Installation

-`rtables` is now available on CRAN and you can install the latest released version with:
+`rtables` is available on CRAN and you can install the latest released version with:

 ``` r
 install.packages("rtables")